bootdotdev/blog/content/golang/what-is-go-good-for-golang.md

   - /img/800/What-is-Go-good-for-golang-min.webp
 ---

-In 2007, frustrated by some of C++’s inefficiencies and overcomplicated nature, and desiring a programming language designed specifically for multi-core processors and effectively managing large projects, three Google engineers, Robert Griesemer, Rob Pike, and Ken Thompson, designed the Go language.
+In 2007, frustrated by some of C++'s inefficiencies and overcomplicated nature, and desiring a programming language designed specifically for multi-core processors and effectively managing large projects, three Google engineers, Robert Griesemer, Rob Pike, and Ken Thompson, designed the Go language.

-The goal was to build an improved C++ that was much easier to use — Go was developed based on C's disciplined syntax — but also took inspiration from some of Python’s simplicity and Javascript’s useful features.
+The goal was to build an improved C++ that was much easier to use — Go was developed based on C's disciplined syntax — but also took inspiration from some of Python's simplicity and Javascript's useful features.

 This combination makes Go one of the most effective languages for large-scale infrastructure, and one of the simplest languages for debugging complex projects.